-Preliminary audit findings will be communicated to the auditee and there will be opportunity for comment and discussion.
+Preliminary audit findings will be communicated to the auditee and there will be an opportunity for comment and discussion.
 All audits will conclude with a final written audit report.
-A copy of the audit report will be provided to the auditee for their records.
+A copy of the final audit report will be provided to the auditee for their records.

 If the audit identifies matters of non-compliance, the APVMA will consider what action is necessary to ensure compliance.

 Products in the market

 In some circumstances, the APVMA may obtain samples from the market for analytical testing.

 Sampling and testing provide the APVMA with information about a product’s constituents and quality.
 Information resulting from sampling and testing may be used to guide future compliance activities – or be part of a broader sampling and testing program.

 For example, while undertaking a compliance campaign the APVMA may obtain chemicals to check their quality and the active constituent’s concentrations.

 The APVMA monitors agvet product advertising and other promotional material in Australia to ensure it complies with the Agvet Code – this includes investigating reports of alleged non-compliant advertising.

 This means holders, retailers and other suppliers need to ensure all promotional materials and product advertising complies with Agvet law.
 Promotional materials and advertising include print, online, radio, television or other mediums.

 In general, the APVMA and its employees are not authorised to – and will not – provide advice about whether or not a particular current or future advertising or promotional claim would give rise to breaches of any of the provisions of the Agvet Code.
 Persons responsible for the advertisement or promotional materials should seek their own legal advice.